Have you ever noticed a blind or visually impaired person in the grocery store?

 Ever wondered what it feels like to navigate Staten Island without sight?

-“If we want to live in a world with more disability advocated, we had better start raising them.”
+“If we want to live in a world with more disability advocates, we had better start raising them.”

 ~ Holly Bonner, Blind Motherhood

 The Visually Impaired Education Program (V.I.E.P.) provides an opportunity for elementary school children (Pre-K to 5) to learn how to positively and respectively interact with the blind and visually impaired community.

 Through V.I.E.P, students will meet and interact with Holly Bonner, a legally blind mother and social worker.
 Accompanied by her guide dog, Frances, Holly will present V.I.E.P.’s unique programming, educating kids about:

 - Terminology relating to “blindness” & “visual impairments”